alextongue/live-project/_posts/2019-09-18-hardwareupdate.md

 date: 2019-09-18
 ---

-### alt: Alex the Cable Guy
+### alt title: Alex the Cable Guy

 -----

 _**Context:** 11:03PM EST, back on the living room couch in Queens.
 It's a tad cooler tonight -- maybe because the summer season is coming to an end.
 I have Miles Davis' cover of "[Bye Bye Blackbird](https://en.wikipedia.org/wiki/Bye_Bye_Blackbird)" playing in my head.
 There are the three versions that have persisted in my memory:_
 - _The [original 1957 recording](https://www.youtube.com/watch?v=KV2lNHfSXBQ) from his album 'Round About Midnight._
 - _A [live recording](https://www.youtube.com/watch?v=x6bz-hByzv4) from 1960 at The Olympia in Paris, with John Coltrane._
 - _A cover of Miles' cover from a gentleman who was testing out his plastic cornet at a wedding gig or something.
 I can't seem to find it on YouTube or Facebook for the life of me, but his instrument sounded absolutely beautiful in the spacious hall._

 _I ended up listening to the recording at the Olympia.
 Because I love the album cover design.
 All is well._

 -----

 I've been spending just about every afternoon/evening for the past five days looking at hardware.
 I had dreamed of making a polished audio rig since I was a child.
 Now that I have a little spending money, I'll try to fulfill as many of these desires as I can alongside this project.